hybridsjs/hybrids/docs/store/model.md

 const result = store.get(SearchResult, { query: "some", order: "desc" });
 ```

-By default, the store generates identifier for enumerable models by the UUIDv4 generator.
+By default, the store generates an identifier for enumerable models by the UUIDv4 generator.
 It means that memory-based models have unique ids out of the box.
 The external storage can use client-side generated id or return own identifier.

 ```javascript
 const Model = {